-Activity 1a.4: Formal Establishment of the Natural Resource and Environment Advisory Council.
-The NREAC will act as an important body for high level policy coordination and coherence for environment, natural resources, climate change and sustainable development.
-This body will also engage with the Ministry of Food and Agriculture and the Ministry of Local Government to improve cross sectoral planning (Part of Step 1 but ongoing through step 2 and 3 of REDDplus Readiness Preparation Phase).
+Activity 1a.4: Formal Establishment of the Environment and Natural Resources Advisory Council (ENRAC).
+The ENRAC will act as an important body for high level policy coordination and coherence for environment, natural resources, climate change and sustainable development.
+This body will also engage with the Ministry of Food and Agriculture and the Ministry of Local Government, Ministry of Energy etc. to improve cross sectoral planning (Part of Step 1 but ongoing through step 2 and 3 of REDDplus Readiness Preparation Phase).
 This body should also look to evaluate the existing institutional arrangements for addressing climate change within the sector to support coordinated and coherent working.
+(Annex 1a-6)